 If your juice gets a little low for the olives left in the jar, add more vermouth and give the mix a good shake.

 How Strong Is the Dirty Martini?

-Martinis are not weak drinks and that is why they are served between 3 and 4 ounces.
-With an 80-proof gin and a 30-proof vermouth, this dirty martini recipe is a heavyweight.
-Its alcohol content will be around 29 percent ABV (58 proof).
+Martinis are not weak drinks and that is why they're served between 3 to 4 ounces per serving.
+With an 80-proof gin and the average vermouth, this dirty martini recipe is a heavyweight.
+Its alcohol content is around 29 percent ABV (58 proof).